Skip to main content

 Abstract

-Cuban comic books published between 1965 to 1996 that cover a wide range of topics and styles, for adults and children.
+Comic books from Latin America and the Caribbean that cover a wide range of topics and styles, for children and adults.

 Arrangement